PauliusMacernis/KnowledgeBase/kickstart/Symfony4.md

     - `./bin/console config:dump`
     - `./bin/console config:dump TwigBundle` - dumps available config
   - `composer unpack debug` - unpacks the package = replaces the package with childron packages of the package

+# Good practices
+- Service dependencies (other services) are being injected into constructor of the service, not other methods of the service.
+Other methods uses services injected to and set by constructor.

 # Cleaning cache
 - `rm -rf var/cache/dev/*`